If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 - Improved cardiovascular health – Studies involving intermittent fasting have also shown benefits in lipid metabolism including improvements to total cholesterol, LDL cholesterol, and blood pressure.

-- Reduced inflammation – Intermittent fasting may reduce inflammation which in turn may lessen the risk of developing many chronic diseases including cardiovascular disease, Alzheimer’s, obesity, and some cancers.
+- Reduced inflammation – Intermittent fasting may reduce inflammation, which in turn may lessen the risk of developing many chronic diseases, including cardiovascular disease, Alzheimer’s, obesity, and some cancers.

 - Potential to put (Type 2) diabetes into remission – If you put all of these benefits together, you can clearly see how they could lead to improvement in blood sugars and the possibility of needing less or even no medications for those with Type 2 Diabetes. *Apologies to my fellow type 1’s, while intermittent fasting still has many benefits for us, this is not one of them.